-

 "I'm a genre writer.
 People have been sneering for years--that's their business.
 People who read it, if they like it, won't care.
 If people insist on being bigoted, that's their problem."

-- Library Journal: E-Books: A Fantasy Come True?
-Chelsea Quinn Yarbro's Magnificat
+Journal: E-Books: A Fantasy Come True?
+Chelsea Quinn Yarbro's

 15 Apr 2000